cybozu-go/sabakan/docs/image_management.md

 * Sabakan keeps some versions of boot images.

-    In case a new image had fatal defects, the change can be rolled back by simply removing the new image.
+    In case a new image had fatal defects, the change can be rolled back by simply removing the new image or by uploading the previous stable image.
+    Note that once you remove the image, you cannot upload it with the same ID.

 How it works
 ------------